Cisplatin/Grandmaster/README.md

 # Main commands:
 add <name>            # Adds new player with name <name>
 remove <name>         # Removes the player with name <name>
-exit                  # Exits from the game
+export <filename>     # Write the PGN-ified last game to the given file exit                  # Exits from the game

 # Game commands: